 Here is a link to the description of my battery system.
 Massive Electric Bucket

 I’m sure I mentioned it, but in case it wasn’t clear, our year 2008 factory-installed solar collectors don’t do anything other than shade the roof.
 It didn’t really surprise me that they did nothing.
 It set us up so we could test when boondocking without solar.
 I didn’t expect much, they were too small to begin with and completely unable to contribute much of anything.
 Right now we are planning our big roof shade (solar) that will be able to (almost, maybe, time will tell) charge the battery while running the air conditioner.
 That will be the ultimate test when boondocking without solar.

 Here is a link to our post describing our stay at Nason Creek.
 Two parks and a forest

 Air Conditioner from the Battery

-We will test run the air conditioner from the battery bank soon, I promise.
-I just need to rewire so that the air conditioner will be fed from the inverter.
+We will test-run the air conditioner from the battery bank soon, I promise.
+I just need to rewire it so that the air conditioner will be fed from the inverter.
 Right now, to run the air conditioner, I need to start the generator.
 I started buying parts last week to make this change.

 Why would I want to run the air conditioner from the battery?

 Well other than to prove that I could do it; I can think of three circumstances that it would be so very nice.